orxfun/orx-parallel/docs/use_transformation.md

 * we create many random tours,
 * we locally optimize each of them (heavy computation part),
-* pick and return the the shortest one found.
+* pick and return the shortest one found.

 ### Initial approach, immutable design